S.African white extremist’s murder accused plead not guilty

-A large media contingent outnumbered a group of about 20 AWB supporters gathered for the hearing in the northwestern town, but left after the hearing got underway.
+A large media contingent outnumbered a group of about 20 AWB supporters gathered for the hearing in the northwestern town.

 The group flew the apartheid-era South African flag and put up posters with slogans like “our farmer Afrikaner blood”, printed over the image of an old white man with bloodied hands.

-Few black people came to the courthouse, in stark contrast to the emotional protests which characterised the first appearance last year.
+There were few black people outside the court building, in stark contrast to the emotional protests which characterised the first appearance last year.

 Terre’Blanche’s brother Andries was also in court, but refused to comment.